Review Management: The Ultimate Business Owner’s Guide

 “I booked with this hotel even if it’s a bit expensive because I thought it would be worth the extra hundred dollars.
 But when I got there, the room wasn’t cleaned properly and I had to request another room.
 Wasn’t able to relax at the end of my long trip even if I booked everything months in advance.
 So disappointed.” -John

-How you should respond: Most business owners are terrified of negative reviews like this, but if it is a valid complaint, take a step back before you respond.
+How you should respond: Most business owners are terrified of customer experience like this, but if it is a valid complaint, take a step back before you respond.
 Customers aren’t out to hurt your business, they’re frustrated.
 They want answers, and sometimes, reparations.

 Offer something, even if it’s just a phone call or meeting to talk it over.
 Go above and beyond for these customers, and you might turn that negative review into positive sentiment.